wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-deployment-overview.md

 - *Gallery* -  With this image type, you can select one of the recommended images from the drop-down menu like Windows 10 Enterprise multi-session + Office 365.
 If you don't see the image you want, select **See all images**.
 This lets you select an image in your gallery or another image provided by Microsoft and other publishers.

 - *Storage blob* - Allows you to use your own image built through Hyper-V or on an Azure VM.
 You might use this option when you have an image you're using on-premises and just want to upload it and start using it in Azure immediately.
 When you select this option, there are some additional fields you need to complete.
   - *Image URI* - Enter the URL to the generalized VHD from your Azure Storage account.
   - *Storage account* - You select the Azure storage account that contains your image.

 >[!NOTE]
->We recommend registering these images within Azure using the Azure Image Creation tool to unlock better performance and management capabilities.
+>When using your own custom images, we recommend you [create a managed image of a generalized VM in Azure](https://docs.microsoft.com/azure/virtual-machines/windows/capture-image-resource) and [store images in an Azure Compute Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/shared-image-galleries).

 ## Select virtual network